LICENSED, INSURED & BONDED

 If your furnace is 15+ years old, it likely operates at 60-70% efficiency, wasting 30-40% of every dollar spent on natural gas.
 Modern high-efficiency furnaces achieve 95-98% AFUE ratings.

-Real-world example: A family in Cranford with a 20-year-old 65% efficient furnace using 120 therms monthly ($210.67 with new rates) could reduce consumption to 82 therms with a 95% efficient furnace, saving approximately $66 per month or $462 over the heating season.
+Real-world example: A family in Cranford with a 20-year-old 65% efficient furnace could significantly reduce gas consumption by upgrading to a 95% efficient furnace, saving substantially over each heating season.

 Available rebates significantly reduce costs:

-Additional benefits: Reliability, safety, quieter operation, increased home value
+Additional benefits: Reliability, safety, quieter operation, increased home value.
+Call for a free estimate.

 14. Heat Pump System